 Proficiency in Hebrew, as well as familiarity with basic Jewish texts and practice, is essential to serious Jewish study.
 We encourage you to begin your Hebrew studies as soon as possible.
 You will be asked to take our Hebrew qualifying exam to assess your level of proficiency.
 Our office will provide you with a list of books to help you prepare for the exam.
 You are not required to pass the Hebrew exam in order to be offered admission to AJR.
 You may be invited for an interview with the Admissions committee and be offered a place.
 Matriculation would be conditional upon successfully completing the Hebrew exam within one year of admission.
 You may be encouraged to enroll in the Mechina Program to help bring you to entry-level study.

 Three essays are required.
 There are two options for how to present the essays.
 They can be presented in writing, typed, double-spaced, not to exceed a combined total of ten pages in length.
 They can also be presented orally at AJR to two members of the admission committee on a date in advance of the interview date.
 Please share your preference with the Dean of Admissions.
 Both Rabbinic and Cantorial applicants submit a personal history and spiritual autobiography including Jewish background and journey, interest in and vision for the rabbinate or cantorate, and reasons for applying to AJR along with a statement of your personal theology and religious practice, your understanding of God and Torah, your relationship to the Jewish community and the State of Israel.
 In addition, a third essay is written in response to a quote provided in the application.

-Every applicant is required to be interviewed by a psychological consultant approved by AJR.
+Every applicant is required to be interviewed by a psychotherapist approved by AJR.
 A confidential report of this interview is sent to the Admissions Committee.
 This interview is designed to provide information on the suitability of a candidate to undertake rabbinic or cantorial studies.
 This report is confidential and will be available only to members of the Admissions Committee and senior administrative staff.
 Applicants are asked to sign a waiver of right of access to the psychological report.